jsr107/jsr107spec/README.md

 Building From Source
 --------------------

 Building uses Maven in all modules.
-Maven 2.2.1 - 3.1.1 have been tested.
+Maven 3.3.9 - 3.5.0 have been tested.

+JCache is compatible with Java 6 to Java 9.
+We have tested building from Java 8 and Java 9.

 See each module's README.md for build instructions.